 |

-The Central Geological Survey (CGS), under the Ministry of Economic Affairs (MOEA), is the only government agency responsible for geological survey and geoscience research.
-The fundamental includes geological survey, research, and compilation of geological map sheets that provide basic geological information.
-The Survey is also involved in investigations of environmental geology, hydrogeology,geological hazards, active faults, landslides, engineering geology, and mineral resources that are important to national economic and urban development and major construction projects.
+The Central Geological Survey (CGS), under the Ministry of Economic Affairs (MOEA), is the only government agency responsible for geological surveys and geoscience research in Taiwan.
+Fundamental work carried out by the CGS includes geological surveys, research, and compilation of geological map sheets providing key geological information.
+The CGS is also involved in investigations with regard to environmental geology, hydrogeology, geological hazards, active faults, landslides, engineering geology, and mineral resources all of which are important to national economic development and major urban construction projects.

 |

-The CGS was founded on November 20, 1978 to replace the Provincial Geological Survey of Taiwan and to enhance the functioning of a national geological survey.
-Since 2002, the CGS, under the leadership of the Director and Deputy Director, functions through six technical units: Planning Office, Regional Geology Division, Active Tectonics Division, Environmental & Engineering Geology Division, Geological Resources Division, and Geological Information Division.
-Administrative support is provided by the Secretarial Office, Accounting Office, Personnel Office, and Discipline Office.
+The CGS was founded on November 20, 1978 to replace the Provincial Geological Survey of Taiwan as a full-fledged national agency specializing in geological survey with expanded capacity and enhanced functions.
+Since 2002, the CGS, under the leadership of its director and deputy director, has been conducting its planning, research and publication activities via the following six technical units: the Planning Office, Regional Geology Division, Active Tectonics Division, Environmental & Engineering Geology Division, Geological Resources Division, and Geological Information Division.
+Administrative support, on the other hand, relies on its Secretarial Office, Accounting Office, Personnel Office, and Civil Service Ethics Office.

 |